edgexfoundry/edgex-docs/docs_src/V3TopLevelMigration.md

 ### Configuration File

-If you have custom the service configuration files for any EdgeX service (core, support, device, etc.) that configuration will need to be migrated.
+If you have customed the service configuration files for any EdgeX service (core, support, device, etc.) that configuration will need to be migrated.

 The biggest two changes to the service configuration files are: